OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 ### Local Code Setup

-In the `gasless-nft-minting` directory, perform the following steps:
+In the `defender` directory, perform the following steps:

 - A secrets file can be created for each stage of production.
 We will create one for development:
   - Copy and rename the `sample.secrets.yml` to `.secrets/dev.yml`